SakshiiYadav/Digital-Payment-System/README.md

 # Digital-Payment-System
-T.Y.B.Sc.
+### T.Y.B.Sc.
 Statistics Project
-In this project we have collected Primary Data using google forms for our Analysis.
+In this project we have collected Primary Data using google forms for our Analysis.<br>
 Statistical tools used are: